FALL PLAYWRITING WORKSHOP

 IF YOU CRAVE MORE SUPPORT AND FEEDBACK…

 You can pair this class with booking one-on-one draft feedback and/or consulting sessions according to your specific project and writer development needs.
 You can also pair it with Draft Zero for more bubbly community energy and writing prompts.
+Workshop and Draft Zero are contrasting approaches to playwriting that complement each other.

 CANCELLATION POLICY